lupamedeiros/phishing-detection-2/README.md

     pytest source/api/

-The API is developed on FastAPI framework.
-And executed using uvicorn.
+The API is developed on FastAPI framework and executed using uvicorn.
 To run it, type:

     uvicorn source.api.main:app --reload